arko617/stache-coding-challenge/README.md

 ### Instruction:
 - Click the left and right arrows to navigate to the previous/next image.
-- Answer the question in the input provided to trigger a notification.
+- Answer the question in the input provided and then click the "submit" button to trigger a notification.